Jordan Wilkins: Professional career

-Indianapolis Colts
+Indianapolis Colts (first stint)

-Wilkins was drafted by the Indianapolis Colts in the fifth round with the 169th overall pick in the 2018 NFL Draft.
+Wilkins was drafted by the Indianapolis Colts in the fifth round with the 169th overall pick in the 2018 NFL draft.
 In the season-opening 34–23 loss to the Cincinnati Bengals, Wilkins had 14 carries for 40 rushing yards to go along with three receptions for 21 receiving yards in his NFL debut.
 He scored his first rushing touchdown against the Tennessee Titans in Week 11.
 Marlon Mack returned to the Colts' backfield and caused Wilkins' production to decrease.
 He remained a threat rushing and receiving throughout the remainder of the season.
 He finished with 336 rushing yards, one rushing touchdown, 16 receptions, and 85 receiving yards.
 He made his playoff debut in the Wild Card Round against the Houston Texans with nine rushing yards in the 21–7 victory.
 In the Divisional Round loss to the Kansas City Chiefs, he had an 11-yard kickoff return.

 In the 2019 season, Wilkins finished with 51 carries for 307 rushing yards and two rushing touchdowns in 14 games.

 In Week 8 of the 2020 season, Wilkins had 113 yards from scrimmage and a rushing touchdown in the 41–21 victory over the Detroit Lions.
 He finished the 2020 regular season with 84 carries for 308 rushing yards and one rushing touchdown to go along with 12 receptions for 105 receiving yards.
-He was placed on the reserve/COVID-19 list by the Colts on January 3, 2021, and activated on January 20.On October 30, 2021, Wilkins was waived by the Colts.
+He was placed on the reserve/COVID-19 list by the Colts on January 3, 2021, and activated on January 20.
+On October 30, 2021, Wilkins was waived by the Colts.